You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Abstract

 \section{Abstract}

 The {\em $\ell$-matroid intersection} ($\ell$-MI) problem asks if $\ell$ given matroids share a common basis.
 Already for $\ell = 3$, notable canonical NP-complete special cases are $3$-Dimensional Matching and Hamiltonian Path on directed graphs.
-However, while these problems admit exponential-time algorithms that improve the simple brute force, the fastest known algorithm for $3$-MI is exactly brute force with runtime $2^{n}/\poly(n)$, where $n$ is the number of elements.
-Our first result shows that in fact, brute force cannot be significantly improved, by ruling out an algorithm for $\ell$-MI with runtime $o\left(2^{n-5 \cdot n^{\frac{1}{\ell-1}} \cdot \log (n)}\right)$, for any fixed $\ell\geq 3$.
+However, while these problems admit exponential-time algorithms that improve the simple brute force significantly (e.g., Eiben-Koana-Wahlstr{\"o}m (SODA'24)), the fastest known algorithm for $3$-MI on general matroids is exactly brute force with runtime $2^{n}/\poly(n)$, where $n$ is the number of elements.
+Our main result shows that, in fact, brute force cannot be significantly improved, by ruling out an algorithm for $\ell$-MI with runtime $o\left(2^{n-5 \cdot n^{\frac{1}{\ell-1}} \cdot \log (n)}\right)$, for any fixed $\ell\geq 3$.
+For $3$-MI, this gives a lower bound of $o \left(2^{n-5 \cdot \sqrt{n} \cdot \log (n)} \right)$.

-The complexity gap between $3$-MI and the polynomially solvable $2$-matroid intersection calls for a better understanding of the complexity of intermediate problems.
-One such prominent problem is {\em exact matroid intersection} (EMI).
-Given two matroids whose elements are either red or blue and a number $k$, decide if there is a common basis which contains exactly $k$ red elements.
-We show that EMI does not admit a randomized polynomial time algorithm.
-This bound implies that the parameterized algorithm of Eisenbrand et al. (FOCS'24) for {\em exact weight} matroid cannot be generalized to matroid intersection.
+Our negative result raises the following natural questions: (i) Is there an algorithm for $3$-MI with runtime strictly better than brute force? (ii) Can we separate the parameterized complexity of $3$-MI from the important special case on linear matroids (parameterized by the rank of the matroids $k$)?
+In particular, can a lower bound match the existing $c^{k^2} \cdot \poly(n)$ algorithm of Huang-Ward (SIDMA'23) for general $\ell$-MI parameterized by the rank?

-We further obtain: (i) an algorithm that solves $\ell$-MI faster than brute force in time $2^{n-\Omega\left(\log^2 (n)\right)} $ (ii) a parameterized running time lower bound of $2^{(\ell-2) \cdot k \cdot \log k} \cdot \poly(n)$ for $\ell$-MI, where the parameter $k$ is the rank of the matroids.
-We obtain these two results by generalizing the Monotone Local Search technique of Fomin et al. (J. ACM'19).
-Broadly speaking, our generalization converts any parameterized algorithm for a {\em subset problem} into an exponential-time algorithm which is faster than brute-force.
+We make progress towards obtaining affirmative answers to the above questions.
+In particular, we present (i) an algorithm which solves $\ell$-MI faster than brute force in time $2^{n-\Omega\left(\log^2 (n)\right)} $ for any $\ell \geq 3$, and (ii) a parameterized running time lower bound of $2^{(\ell-2) \cdot k \cdot \log k} \cdot \poly(n)$ for $\ell$-MI, for any $\ell \geq 3$.
+We obtain these results by generalizing the Monotone Local Search technique of Fomin-Gaspers-Lokshtanov-Saurabh (J. ACM'19).
+Broadly speaking, given a {\em subset problem}, our generalization transforms any algorithm parameterized by solution size, with runtime of the form $f(k) \cdot \poly(n)$, into an exponential-time algorithm with runtime depending on~$f$.
+This implies that {\em any} $f(k) \cdot \poly(n)$ time parameterized algorithm for a subset problem yields a $2^{n-\omega(\log n)}$ time algorithm beating brute force, which may be of independent interest.

 \pagenumbering{arabic}